The future of occupational health screening

 A shifting focus to prevention

-There’s an increasing interest in identifying NIHL at a pre-clinical stage, before a Permanent Threshold Shift (PTS) has occurred and hearing loss becomes irreversible.
+Growing interest exists in finding NIHL early, before a Permanent Threshold Shift (PTS) occurs.
+This helps prevent irreversible hearing loss.
 However, preventive strategies must complement - not replace established surveillance requirements.

 Employers are being more proactive in adopting new technologies such as high-frequency and Otoacoustic Emissions (OAE) testing.
-By combining early detection with strong employee engagement, hearing loss prevention can become a cultural priority rather than a regulatory box-tick.
+By combining early detection with strong employee engagement, hearing loss prevention can become a cultural priority.
+It won’t just be a box to tick for regulations.

 Leveraging data, including an individual’s medical conditions and genetic factors, can also help to create more individualised and effective Hearing Conservation Programmes (HCPs).